Harnessing magnetic anisotropy for nonlinear magnetization precession and spin waves: Introduction

-In wave physics, nonlinearity is traditionally understood as a wave-induced change in a medium’s parameters (such as dispersion, damping, etc.) that allows waves to interact~\cite{breitbach2024nonlinear}.
-The study of such interactions in magnetic systems is crucial for applications ranging from all-magnonic transistors~\cite{chumak2014magnon,ge2024nanoscaled} to computing~\cite{Wang2020}, neuromorphic devices~\cite{Papp2021,lutsenko2026nonlinear}, and frequency-comb generation~\cite{wang2024enhancement,wang2021magnonic,khivintsev2011nonlinear,guo2026stimulated}.
-Within the macrospin approximation -- setting aside processes like the splitting of one oscillation into several~\cite{Dreyer2022,demidov2011nonlinear,demokritov2006bose} -- research is largely focused on the type-I Suhl nonlinearity, which involves a change in the demagnetizing fields due to the reduction of the longitudinal effective field component of magnetization during large-angle precession~\cite{suhl_1957_instability, Suhl_NonLinFer, livesey2015nonlinear, guo2015nonlinear,flebus20242024}.
-Here, the onset of nonlinearity is typically linked to high-amplitude precessions or waves, while specific physical mechanisms behind the nonlinearity are often not detailed.
-Conventionally, the nonlinear regime is identified through a shift in resonant frequency~\cite{Khivintsev_PRB2010, wismayer2012nonlinear, guo2015nonlinear,edwards2012parametric} or the generation of higher harmonics~\cite{zhang2023generation, marsh2012nonlinearly,he2014probing,cheng2013high,hudl2019nonlinear}.
-However, at large amplitudes and pronounced ellipticity of precession, the generation of a second harmonic of a purely geometric nature occurs~\cite{solovev2021second, nikolaev2025resonant,nikolaev2024resonant}.
-In this case, only the double frequency can be generated, and the waves may not interact if the dispersion relation remains amplitude-independent~\cite{solovev2022second}.
+In wave physics, nonlinearity is traditionally understood as a wave-induced change in a medium’s parameters (e.g. dispersion, damping) that enables wave interactions~\cite{breitbach2024nonlinear}.
+Such interactions in magnetic systems are essential for applications ranging from all-magnonic transistors~\cite{chumak2014magnon,ge2024nanoscaled} to computing~\cite{Wang2020}, neuromorphic devices~\cite{Papp2021,lutsenko2026nonlinear,breitbach2025all}, and frequency-comb generation~\cite{wang2024enhancement,wang2021magnonic,khivintsev2011nonlinear,guo2026stimulated}.
+Within the macrospin approximation (setting aside processes like the splitting of one oscillation into several~\cite{Dreyer2022,demidov2011nonlinear,demokritov2006bose}), research has largely focused on the type-I Suhl nonlinearity, where the demagnetizing fields change due to the reduction of the longitudinal magnetization component during large-angle precession~\cite{suhl_1957_instability, Suhl_NonLinFer, livesey2015nonlinear, guo2015nonlinear,flebus20242024}.
+The onset of nonlinearity is typically associated with high-amplitude precession or waves, while the underlying physical mechanisms are often not detailed.
+Conventionally, the nonlinear regime is identified by a resonant frequency shift~\cite{Khivintsev_PRB2010, wismayer2012nonlinear, guo2015nonlinear,edwards2012parametric} or the generation of higher harmonics~\cite{zhang2023generation, marsh2012nonlinearly,he2014probing,cheng2013high,hudl2019nonlinear}.
+However, at large amplitudes and strong precession ellipticity, a purely geometric second harmonic can appear~\cite{solovev2021second, nikolaev2025resonant,nikolaev2024resonant}.
+In that case, only the double frequency is generated, and waves may not interact if the dispersion remains amplitude-independent~\cite{solovev2022second}.